Why CxO’s must embrace modern cybersecurity practices

 Listen on the go!

-To stay ahead in business, the digital customer experience transformations have become mandatory.
-Cutting edge digital experiences across every device is the need of the hour for every customer.
+To stay ahead in business, digital customer experience transformations have become mandatory.
+Cutting-edge digital experiences across every device are every customer’s need of the hour.

-To fulfill their digital transformation requirements, enterprises are leveraging technologies such as Artificial Intelligence (AI), Machine Learning (ML), and Internet of Things (IoT) and are implementing Design Thinking and Lean approaches.
+To fulfill their digital transformation requirements, enterprises are leveraging technologies such as Artificial Intelligence (AI), Machine Learning (ML), and the Internet of Things (IoT).
+They are implementing Design Thinking and Lean approaches.

-While the digital transformations are imperative, it does not come without a risk.
-As new digital processes produce humongous data, they also generate a dizzying array of cybersecurity risks.
+While digital transformations are imperative, they do not come without a risk.
+New digital processes produce humongous data and generate a dizzying array of cybersecurity risks.

-Consequently, it will be a wise decision for any enterprise embarking on the digital transformation of their customer experience to have cybersecurity as the integral part of their culture.
+Consequently, it will be wise for any enterprise embarking on the digital transformation of their customer experience to have cybersecurity as an integral part of their culture.

 Digital business has created a new ecosystem where partners add new business capabilities and security complexities.

-According to Gartner, “By 2023, 30% of chief information security officers’ (CISOs) effectiveness will be directly measured on the role’s ability to create value for the business.”
+Gartner states, “By 2023, 30% of chief information security officers’ (CISO’s) effectiveness will be directly measured on the role’s ability to create value for the business.”

-There is a need for CIOs and CISOs to drive the security investments that directly impact business outcomes and engage executive decision makers to change how cybersecurity is treated in the organization.
+There is a need for CIOs and CISOs to drive security investments that directly impact business outcomes and engage executive decision-makers to change how cybersecurity is treated in the organization.

-According to Paul Proctor, VP Analyst, GartnerThe stories that we’ve seen during the COVID-19 outbreak are the latest example highlighting the failed approach to cybersecurity that many organizations take.
-While executives were focused on ensuring compliance and stopping hackers, simple opportunities like enabling secure remote access technologies which have a much larger business impact were ignored.
+According to Paul Proctor, VP Analyst, Gartner, “The stories we’ve seen during the COVID-19 outbreak are the latest example highlighting the failed approach to cybersecurity many organizations take.
+While executives were focused on ensuring compliance and stopping hackers, simple opportunities like enabling secure remote access technologies, which have a much larger business impact, were ignored.
 Now, organizations are scrambling to catch up.”

 Address failing cybersecurity approaches